Democrats pressure Republicans by advancing gun control bills

 House Democrats, who are also nearing a majority of support for an assault weapons ban, expect the bills to clear the committee and the full House.

-Reporting by David Morgan; additional reporting by Richard Cowan and Lisa Lambert; editing by Grant McCool, Cynthia Osterman and Sandra Maler
+Reporting by David Morgan; additional reporting by Richard Cowan and Lisa Lambert; editing by Grant McCool, Cynthia Osterman, Sandra Maler and Michael Perry